pawelgalazka/scribbly/README.md

 should be a string which represents list of namespaces seperated by comma.
 Wildcards are respected.
 The middleware also adds namespace name to the log message as a prefix.

+It works in a isomorphic nature and it uses different `DEBUG` global on different environments (browser/node):

-    export DEBUG=n1,n2:sub:* // in the terminal when node window.DEBUG=n1,n2:sub:* // in the browser when client
+    export DEBUG=n1,n2:sub:* // in the terminal when node (access through process.env.DEBUG) window.DEBUG=n1,n2:sub:* // in the browser when client

 ```javascript